DerrickDDInAI/sound-anomaly-detection/README.md

 ### Roadmap
 - [x] Download the dataset
-- [ ] Build a dataset by extracting audio features and define target feature
+- [X] Build a dataset by extracting audio features and define target feature
-- [ ] Exploratory Data Analysis
+- [X] Exploratory Data Analysis
-- [ ] Clean dataset
+- [X] Clean dataset
-- [ ] Prepare dataset for machine learning
+- [X] Prepare dataset for machine learning
-- [ ] Build machine learning models for predictive classification and/or regression
+- [X] Build machine learning models for predictive classification
-- [ ] Select the right performance metrics for your model
+- [X] Select the right performance metrics for your model
-- [ ] Evaluate the distribution of datapoints and evaluate its influence in the model
+- [X] Evaluate the distribution of datapoints and evaluate its influence in the model
-- [ ] Tuning parameters of the model for better performance
+- [X] Tuning parameters of the model for better performance
-- [ ] Identify if we underfit or overfit
+- [X] Identify if we underfit or overfit
-- [ ] Select best model according to performance metrics and customer's requirements
+- [X] Select best model according to performance metrics and customer's requirements
-- [ ] Define the strengths and limitations of the model
+- [X] Define the strengths and limitations of the model

 Finally:
-- [ ] Draw conclusions from data analysis and predictions
+- [X] Draw conclusions from data analysis and predictions
-- [ ] Build dashboard to display data insights
+- [X] Build dashboard to display data insights
 - [ ] Optimize code
-- [ ] Prepare presentation (15 minutes + 5 minutes Q&A)
+- [x] Prepare presentation (15 minutes + 5 minutes Q&A)

 ### Author(s) and acknowledgment